-It’s the week of the Fourth of July.
+It’s a holiday week.
 Personally, holiday weeks are my favorite time of year, but professionally, they can present a real challenge.
 If you’re not careful, during a holiday week your pipeline might not be full.
 That’s a problem.

 It’s important to actively manage your pipeline.
 One of the first things you want to do is set up accountable metrics.
 That means you establish a specific number of end-user appointments for every day of the week.
 Let’s say your end-user target is to have six new appointments for every day of the week in front of you.
 That means each time you conduct an appointment, you have to replace those appointments with prospecting, telemarketing and effective followup.